edisplay/RCB_TA_notes/resoures_misc/lesson_plan_template.md

-Weekday Lessons Template
+# Weekday Lessons Template

 3 hour class - 15 minute break = 180 minutes - 15 = 165 minutes of class time.

 100+ minutes of "Partners do" and "Student do"

-block quotes:
+block quotes: scripted lines

 Theme: